prakash-simhandri/gaana.com/README.md

 sudo apt-get install python3-pip pip3 install beautifulsoup4
 ```
+# The Requirements

 Requests is an Apache2 Licensed HTTP library, written in Python.
 Requests will allow you to send HTTP/1.1 requests using Python.
 You can install requests library using following code in your terminal in Linux.
 ```
 pip3 install requests
 ```
+## Tkinter

+Tkinter is a Python binding to the Tk GUI toolkit.
+It is the standard Python interface to the Tk GUI toolkit, and is Python's de facto standard GUI.
+You can install Tkinter library using following code in your terminal in Linux.

+## ImageTk

+ImageTk Module.
+The ImageTk module contains support to create and modify Tkinter BitmapImage and PhotoImage objects from PIL images. ...
+A Tkinter-compatible photo image.